dotnet/csharplang/proposals/low-level-struct-improvements.md

 This also means that the `this` parameter of a `struct` can now be completely expressed as `scoped ref T`.
 Previously it had to be special cased as a `ref T` that had different *ref-safe-to-escape* rules than other `ref`.
 Now it can be expressed as a general concept vs. being a special cased item.

 These annotations can be applied to locals as well as parameters and have the same impact to lifetimes.
 They cannot be applied to any other location including fields, array elements, etc ...
-Further while `scoped` can be applied to any `ref` or `in` it can only be applied to values which are `ref struct`.
+Further while `scoped` can be applied to any `ref` or `in` it can only be applied to by-values which are `ref struct`.
 Having `scoped int` adds no value to the rules and will be prevented to avoid confusion.

 The first compat change will be that `out` parameters will be considered as `scoped out` going forward.
 That means they cannot be returned by `ref` anymore.